PatrickJCorbett/MSDS-Bootcamp-Hackathon-Breakout3/README.md

 #Step 4.
 Perform any cleaning needed (Done)

 #Step 5.
-First plot- Time series of log scale by country
+First plot- Time series of log scale by country (Done)
+#TODO: go back if there's time and add a few minor aesthetic updates
   #Step 5.1 Filter to the countries we need
   #Step 5.2 Convert to log scale
   #Step 5.3 Create time series of log scale in a line plot